bowenlin1101/AoC_C-_Automator/README.md

-    Downloads are manually initiated when running make build Once inputs are downloaded, they are cached locally (saveToCache() and loadFromCache()) If you suspect your input is corrupted, you can clear the cache by using ```make clean``` in a "Day_" folder The User-Agent header in userAgentHeaderFunction() is set to me since I maintain this tool
+    Downloads are manually initiated when running make build Once inputs are downloaded, they are cached locally (saveToCache() and loadFromCache()) If you suspect your input is corrupted, you can clear the cache by using ```make clean``` in a "Day_" folder The User-Agent header in fetchInput() and fetchSampleInput() is set to me since I maintain this tool

 **Steps**
 1. Compile the library using ```make all```